Notify me

 Farer watch logo

 Farer‘s logo, characterized by distinctive typography, showcases the British brand‘s modern and adventurous spirit.
 The sleek and dynamic font reflects Farer’s focus on contemporary design and exploration.
-It’s unique style symbolizes the brand’s pursuit of distinctive and bold timepieces for the modern traveller.
+Its unique style symbolizes the brand’s pursuit of distinctive and bold timepieces for the modern traveller.

 Halios: